-Long Term care is needed when you have a long term illness or disability that causes you to need help with everyday activities of daily living.
-Activities of Daily Living (or ADLs) include bathing, dressing, moving from bed to chair, toileting, feeding).
-Because of injury, disease or age, many people will need some type of long term care services during their lifetime.
+Long-term care is needed when you have a long-term illness or disability that causes you to need help with everyday activities of daily living.
+Activities of Daily Living (or ADLs) include bathing, dressing, moving from bed to chair, toileting, and/or feeding); because of injury, disease, or age many people will need some type of long-term care services during their lifetime.

-- Care in the community (congregate dining, respite, adult day care); and/or
+- Care in the community (congregate dining, respite, adult day care)

 For more information, or to discuss your particular situation, contact Erie County NY Connects:

 Telephone: (716) 858-8526 (local calls)